testit-tms/api-client-golang/docs/TestResultsFilterModel.md

 `func (o *TestResultsFilterModel) UnsetCreatedDate()`

 UnsetCreatedDate ensures that no value is present for CreatedDate, not even an explicit nil
+### GetModifiedDate

+`func (o *TestResultsFilterModel) GetModifiedDate() TestResultsFilterModelModifiedDate`

+GetModifiedDate returns the ModifiedDate field if non-nil, zero value otherwise.

+### GetModifiedDateOk

+`func (o *TestResultsFilterModel) GetModifiedDateOk() (*TestResultsFilterModelModifiedDate, bool)`

+GetModifiedDateOk returns a tuple with the ModifiedDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetModifiedDate

+`func (o *TestResultsFilterModel) SetModifiedDate(v TestResultsFilterModelModifiedDate)`

+SetModifiedDate sets ModifiedDate field to given value.

+### HasModifiedDate

+`func (o *TestResultsFilterModel) HasModifiedDate() bool`

+HasModifiedDate returns a boolean if a field has been set.

+### SetModifiedDateNil

+`func (o *TestResultsFilterModel) SetModifiedDateNil(b bool)`

+ SetModifiedDateNil sets the value for ModifiedDate to be an explicit nil

+### UnsetModifiedDate
+`func (o *TestResultsFilterModel) UnsetModifiedDate()`

+UnsetModifiedDate ensures that no value is present for ModifiedDate, not even an explicit nil
+### GetStartedOn

+`func (o *TestResultsFilterModel) GetStartedOn() TestResultsFilterModelStartedOn`

+GetStartedOn returns the StartedOn field if non-nil, zero value otherwise.

+### GetStartedOnOk

+`func (o *TestResultsFilterModel) GetStartedOnOk() (*TestResultsFilterModelStartedOn, bool)`

+GetStartedOnOk returns a tuple with the StartedOn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStartedOn

+`func (o *TestResultsFilterModel) SetStartedOn(v TestResultsFilterModelStartedOn)`

+SetStartedOn sets StartedOn field to given value.

+### HasStartedOn

+`func (o *TestResultsFilterModel) HasStartedOn() bool`

+HasStartedOn returns a boolean if a field has been set.

+### SetStartedOnNil

+`func (o *TestResultsFilterModel) SetStartedOnNil(b bool)`

+ SetStartedOnNil sets the value for StartedOn to be an explicit nil

+### UnsetStartedOn
+`func (o *TestResultsFilterModel) UnsetStartedOn()`

+UnsetStartedOn ensures that no value is present for StartedOn, not even an explicit nil
+### GetCompletedOn

+`func (o *TestResultsFilterModel) GetCompletedOn() TestResultsFilterModelCompletedOn`

+GetCompletedOn returns the CompletedOn field if non-nil, zero value otherwise.

+### GetCompletedOnOk

+`func (o *TestResultsFilterModel) GetCompletedOnOk() (*TestResultsFilterModelCompletedOn, bool)`

+GetCompletedOnOk returns a tuple with the CompletedOn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompletedOn

+`func (o *TestResultsFilterModel) SetCompletedOn(v TestResultsFilterModelCompletedOn)`

+SetCompletedOn sets CompletedOn field to given value.

+### HasCompletedOn

+`func (o *TestResultsFilterModel) HasCompletedOn() bool`

+HasCompletedOn returns a boolean if a field has been set.

+### SetCompletedOnNil

+`func (o *TestResultsFilterModel) SetCompletedOnNil(b bool)`

+ SetCompletedOnNil sets the value for CompletedOn to be an explicit nil

+### UnsetCompletedOn
+`func (o *TestResultsFilterModel) UnsetCompletedOn()`

+UnsetCompletedOn ensures that no value is present for CompletedOn, not even an explicit nil
 ### GetDuration

 `func (o *TestResultsFilterModel) GetDuration() TestResultsFilterModelDuration`